flanksource/karina/docs/admin-guide/provisioning/ca.md

 Run `karina provision` to provision a cluster and the shared CA will be injected into new instances allowing PKI based auth.

+!!! warning
+    The CA will only be injected into a new master node, you will need to re-provision all existing masters for changes to take effect.

 To generate a new kubeconfig file to access a cluster using a CA run: